Oil Trims Week's Gains Under Weight of Global Inventory

-Crude-oil prices eased on Friday, though they are poised to end the week more than 3% higher, with traders expecting the global oil cartel to extend a production-cut deal when the group meets later this month.
+Crude-oil prices eased on Friday, trimming gains for the week, as traders weigh inventory data and look to the global oil cartel to extend a production-cut deal later this month.

 Continue Reading Below